Motorhome Washing Machines & Laundry – What Are the Options?

 You could use a regular dry bag or even a regular plastic bag, but having used a Scrubba when we toured on a motorbike, I don’t think you’d get the same effects and you certainly wouldn’t be able to wring the clothes out effectively.

 The brand also makes a Scrubba Stealth Pack, which is designed like a rucksack and can double up as a portable shower – keeping you, and your undies clean!

 Camper washing machines come in all shapes and sizes, from mini twin tubs to collapsible buckets with a USB driven ultrasonic turbo washers and full-on twin tubs which can take a full load of washing.

 There isn’t such a thing as a 12v washing machine, but many of the portable 230v washing machines use between 250-300W (about a third of the usage of a kettle) so could be run using an inverter from solar power if you want to do your washing when you’re wild camping.

 Of course, if you’re in an RV and space is not an issue, then a full-sized stacked washer dryer combo would be a luxury most of us can only dream of!

 Using a Twin Tub Washing Machine

 We currently use a twin tub style portable washing machine spin dryer as we have a large garage with space.
-Although we prefer to wild camp, every couple of weeks we’ll check into a site to make the most of the EHU and water, and get the washing done.
+Although we prefer to wild camp, every couple of weeks we’ll check into a site to make the most of the EHU (a machine like this will drain your leisure batteries) and water and get the washing done.

 It’s always a full day, but we generally have a lot of fun and meet loads of new people who are curious about the small washing machine in our garage, and stop for a chat.